wgseligman/GramsSim/GramsElecSim/README.md

 - `time_window`: The total time interval over which charge would be sampled once the electronics are triggered.

 The output of `gramselecsim` includes both the analog and digital versions of the waveforms created by summing the charges accumulated at each readout pixel.
+Units of the analog waveform are millivolts.

 There are three segments of the electronics response modeled by `gramselecsim`.